 - We’re Debt Free!
 Our Story Of How We Paid Off Our House

 Recently, a friend of mine suggested that I share something along the lines of a Dave Ramsey meal plan to help you keep your grocery bill down while you’re on the “beans and rice, rice and beans” budget during baby steps one and two.
 (You know, that phase where you sell so much stuff, the kids think they’re next?!)

 Another bonus of doing some strict Dave Ramsey menu planning is that it ultimately saves time and money.
 A simple meal is quick to prepare almost any time, day or night, and going grocery shopping is quicker and easier, too.

-You might also choose to use a meal planning service like the one Dave mentions on his show, emeals (this link takes you to a free 14-day trial).
+You might also choose to use the meal planning service Dave mentions often on his show, called emeals (this link takes you to Dave’s free 14-day trial offer; there’s no special Dave Ramsey emeals code needed).
 There’s a small fee for their service, but they save you money overall, so many people find that it’s worth it to give them a try.
 Plus, they offer a free for 14 days trial period.
 You can pick and choose your meals, and they’ll have everything waiting for you at your local WalMart store for pick-up.
 That’s pretty cool.

 And now, without further ado…

 My Dave Ramsey Meal Plan For a Beans and Rice Budget